BA ENGLISH

 OBJECTIVES

 .This being the first of the two courses in Media, it deals only with the fundamentals.
 It aims (i) to introduce the learners to the world of media—print as well as electronic, (ii) to enable them to grasp the various processes on an event becoming a news story, (iii) to equip the learners, especially those who want to choose media as their career in future, with the fundamentals of the working of media.
-OUTCOMES
+OUTCOMES - The learners look at the story behind a news story, that is to say how a real incident becomes a news report.

 2.The learners try to identify the various stages of